Within the Woods: Post-production

 Though production was difficult for many of the actors involved, especially Campbell, the film was eventually completed within acceptable budget limits.
 Raimi had completed the filming of his "prototype" and sought out to develop and edit the film as cheaply as possible.
 Though at the time it was unknown how the film was going to be distributed.
-Raimi had shot the film in the same style as many of his earlier films, with 8mm film.
+Raimi had shot the film in the same style as many of his earlier films, with 8 mm film.
 He intended to blow the footage up after filming to the industry standard of 35mm in order to save money, though Campbell noted that the idea was without precedent.
 Though the request was "obscure" in nature, a company in San Francisco managed to accommodate the task with little difficulty.
 At a test screening at a local movie theater, the footage appeared to be mostly acceptable, though further tests showed it to be grainy and difficult to make out.